whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 13 - Can Whole Nations Embrace High Standards

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #19<br/>Hold yourself and others to a high standard</div>
 </b><div class="rev-act-body">Think of a time when someone had faith in you, maybe even more faith than you had in yourself.
 Did someone help you find the self-respect to leave an abusive relationship?
 Did a coach help you cultivate the discipline to train at your sport and be the best you could be?
 Did a teacher help you realize you could be great at whatever you put your mind to?
 If this mentor did their job properly, they did not shame or punish you, but helped you see your unmet potential and urged you to reach it -- to be your best self, and not settle for less.
-Think of an example like this where someone really brought out the best in you, holding you to a high standard.<br/><br/>Watch for an instance where someone lets themselves or others down.
-Perhaps they lie to someone or to themselves, or give up on a big goal too easily, or tolerate an unsatisfying relationship or job without even trying to change it.
-One way or another, help them find the strength to do what they need to do.</div></div>
+Think of a time when someone brought out the best in you, holding you to a high standard.<br/><br/>Watch for an instance where someone lets themselves or others down.
+Perhaps they lie to someone or to themselves, give up on a goal too easily, or tolerate an unsatisfying relationship or job without trying to change it.
+Help them find the strength to do what they need to do.</div></div>

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #20<br/>Receive feedback graciously by looking for the lesson</div>
-</b><div class="rev-act-body">Oftentimes, when one person feels upset by another, they'll express themselves but not communicate very clearly or respectfully.
-Whenever someone expresses anger or frustration with you, or offers you constructive feedback, actively look for the lesson to learn so that you can grow from the experience.
-Repeat the lesson back to them, to ensure both you and the other person agree on it.
-This ensures you heard them properly, and that you only learn lessons that you agree with.
-Try to make it easy rather than difficult for others to give you constructive feedback when they see you making a mistake.</div></div>
+</b><div class="rev-act-body">Oftentimes, when one person feels upset by another, they'll struggle to speak clearly and respectfully.
+Whenever someone expresses frustration with you, or offers you constructive feedback, actively look for the lesson to learn so that you can grow from the experience.
+Repeat the lesson back to them to ensure both of you agree on it.
+Make it easy rather than difficult for others to give you constructive feedback.</div></div>